georgiangelov2000/nlp-categorizing-face-news/README.md

+# Business case
+Setting the Scene

+Imagine you are working for a social media company.
+The company is concerned with the growing amount of fake news circulatng on it's platform.
+They have assigned you to investigate how fake news can be recognized and create a method of identifying it.
+Let's work through this problem together, first by exploring and cleaning the data and then working to classify fake vs factual news stories.
+We'll also create some plots of our outputs and discuss how we would communicate our findings to stakeholders.

 # NLP Course Jupyter Notebooks

 This repository contains my NLP practice notebooks (tokenization, stopwords, BoW, TF–IDF, LSA, etc.) using Anaconda + Jupyter.